frnsys/invoice/readme.md

     ./invoice new -f

-regenerate invoices (e.g. if you update your template)
+regenerate invoices (e.g. if you update your template or if you update `invoices.yml`)

     ./invoice regen

 invoices are output to `invoices/`

+## more info

+invoice data is saved in `invoices.yml`. you can edit that directly and then run `./invoice regen` or use `./invoice new` to be walked through the process.